centreon/centreon-archived/doc/en/configuration_guide/knowledge_base/user/display.rst

 If a procedure is defined at template level, all children of the template will have the procedure attached as well unless overloaded by a specific one.
 The mechanism is identical to template system in Centreon with inheritance.

-**Centreon Knowledge Base** function is designed to avoid adding or updating manualy several times the same procedure in knowledge base.
+**Centreon Knowledge Base** function is designed to avoid adding or updating manually several times the same procedure in knowledge base.

 When a user clicks on a host procedure: